fluent/fluent-bit-docs/administration/monitoring.md

 # Monitor data pipelines

-Fluent Bit includes features for monitoring the internals of your pipeline, and for connecting to Prometheus and Grafana, Health checks, and connectors to use external
+Fluent Bit includes features for monitoring the internals of your pipeline, in addition to connecting to Prometheus and Grafana, Health checks, and connectors to use external services:
-services:

 - [HTTP Server: JSON and Prometheus Exporter-style metrics](monitoring.md#http-server)
 - [Grafana Dashboards and Alerts](monitoring.md#grafana-dashboard-and-alerts)